Travel Update: COVID-19

 Social distancing guidelines still apply so we ask wherever possible that passengers should try to adhere to the 1.5m social distancing recommendations.

 At SeaLink Travel Group we are following the advice of the health authorities and the Federal, State and Territory Governments when making decisions about our vessels, cruises, tours, accommodation, and operations.
-We are also pleased to advise that our touring will recommence from Wednesday 5th August 2020.

 Thank you for your support during this difficult time and stay well.